 Window screens are primarily designed to let in fresh air and keep most everything else out.
 The most common materials used for screens are aluminum and fiberglass.

 - Aluminum screens generally come natural or with an applied charcoal color.
 Charcoal is much less visible and preferable where views are important.

-Several manufacturers offer sliding door screens that roll into a pocket when not in use.
+Retractable screens are sliding door screens that roll into a pocket when not in use.
 These screens virtually disappear when you don't need them.
 They usually have a built-in dampening system for smooth, easy retraction—they won't slam shut if accidentally released.
-They stay cleaner longer because the screen is protected from dirt, dust and weather when not in use.
-And there are other advantages—the screen expands when struck by a ball or other object.